Mosstone/Tholos/README.md

             wunder.bin          <<<    Only keep if you want the script as a standalone binary.
 Not relevant outside of testing if the thol code is becoming a module
                                            This has security advantages, resists mutation, and uses a snapshot of the interpreter while still using the system libraries—especially useful for python

+    Notes:

     Once generated the binary is fully standalone, whereas the .go can be integrated into larger binaries The .go file depends on the /.lib folder that gets created but the compiler embeds it in the bin.
-        This utility is language agnostic, automatically embedding the interpreter stated in the schebang
+        This utility is language agnostic, automatically embedding the interpreter stated in the schebang or indicated by a recognized file extension.
+The interpreters are automatically hard coded with a set of commannd and environment arguments required by Tholos to execute them reliably

     There are two outputs: the compiled .bin executable which is compiled as a fully embedded binary, and